PNC’s decision to enter the student loan refinance world is an interesting one.

 For consumers who wish to work with as few financial institutions as possible, refinancing with PNC might be appealing.
-Those looking for the best rates available might be best served looking elsewhere as PNC initial refinance offer doesn’t really stack up well against the competition.
+Those looking for the best rates available might be best served by looking elsewhere as PNC’s refinance offer doesn’t really stack up well against the competition.

 PNC Refinance Basics

 Another perk for PNC is the .50% interest rate reduction for automated loan payments.
-Nearly all other lenders off the industry standard .25% reduction, so PNC definitely gets the edge on this perk.
+Nearly all other lenders offer the industry standard .25% reduction, so PNC definitely gets the edge on this perk.